moubi/blog/content/blog/hoc-vs-hook/index.md

 Ideally adding more logic would result in just the `jsx` (the render) part growing, while `useForm` manages the state for you.

 _Side note:_
 `useForm()` (it's a pretty common name) may miss-reference you to [react-hook-form](https://github.com/react-hook-form/react-hook-form).
-The name matches, but the idea is different. `react-hook-form` is not solving the state problem here, but avoiding it by having the form as uncontrolled instead.
+The name matches, but the idea is different. `react-hook-form` is not solving the state problem described here, but avoiding it by having the form as uncontrolled instead.

 Getting back to our example.
 Adding errors and submit features:
 ```jsx{2}